Buenos Aires Hockey Association

 The Buenos Aires Hockey Association ("Asociación de Hockey de Buenos Aires" - AHBA) is the Argentine amateur governing body that regulates the practice of field hockey over the Buenos Aires autonomous city and its urban sprawl, Greater Buenos Aires.
 The AHBA is not affiliated to national body Argentine Hockey Confederation, organizing its championships in an autonomous way since 1908.

 The most important tournaments organized by the AHBA are the Women's and Men's Torneo Metropolitano.

-Clubs affiliated
+Affiliated club

 Nowadays the AHBA has registered more than 100 clubs from the city of Buenos Aires and Greater Buenos Aires.
 Below are some of the most notable members of the body: